Effects of interlayer Dzyaloshinskii-Moriya interaction on the shape and dynamics of magnetic twin-skyrmions: Results

 The possible effects of the IL-DMI on the shapes of the skyrmions are summarized in Fig.~\ref{fig:schematic}.
+The direction of the IL-DMI vector is highly dependent on the symmetry of the system.
+Both in-plane~\cite{Demiroglu2024DFTILDMI,matthies2024interlayer,Han2019} and out-of-plane~\cite{Arregi2023,pollard2020zdmi} directions have been reported, depending on the symmetry breaking introduced in the heterostructure.
+Here, we investigate the effect of both components.
 Considering only the ferromagnetic IEC, the horizontal positions of the skyrmions in the two layers become locked to each other, but their shape remains unaffected, as shown in Fig.~\ref{fig:schematic}(a).
 Including the IL-DMI, a finite angle is opened between the spins above each other in the two layers.
 For two ferromagnetic layers, this angle is given by $\alpha=\arctan \left(|\vec{D}^{\text{IL}}|/J^{\text{IL}}\right)$~\cite{matthies2024interlayer}, and the magnetic moments will align in the plane perpendicular to the IL-DMI.
 Here, the skyrmions in the two layers deform differently to maximize their energy gain from the IL-DMI, and form an object which we call twin-skyrmion.
 For example, in Fig.~\ref{fig:schematic}(b) the IL-DMI points in the $x$ direction, preferring a tilting between the two layers in the $yz$ plane.
-The out-of-plane polarized background in the top layer tilts towards the positive $y$ direction, while in the bottom layer it tilts towards the negative $y$ direction, as shown by the white arrows in Fig.~\ref{fig:schematic}(b).
+The background polarized along the negative $z$ direction in the top layer tilts towards the positive $y$ direction, while in the bottom layer it tilts towards the negative $y$ direction, as shown by the white arrows in Fig.~\ref{fig:schematic}(b).
 For a Néel-type skyrmion shown in the figure, the spins above and below the skyrmion center point along the positive or negative $y$ direction, and the system gains energy by enlarging these areas, resulting in an elongation along the $x$ direction and a small shift of the skyrmion centers in the two layers oppositely along the $y$ direction.
+Note that a high value of the IL-DMI $D^{\textrm{IL}}=\SI{8}{meV}$ was chosen in this figure to highlight the elongation.
 When the IL-DMI points along the $y$ direction instead, the polarized background tilts towards the negative and positive $x$ directions in the first and second layers, and the twin-skyrmion becomes elongated along the $y$ direction, as shown in Fig.~\ref{fig:schematic}(c).
 For Bloch-type skyrmions, the in-plane spin components are rotated by $90$ degrees; consequently, the elongation can also be observed perpendicular to the direction of the IL-DMI.
 The direction of elongation may be generally expressed as

 where $D_x$ and $D_y$ are components of the IL-DMI vector, $\psi$ is the helicity, and the $\pm$ denotes that the structure remains symmetric between the positive and negative directions.
 If the IL-DMI points along the $z$ direction, it prefers a rotation in the $xy$ plane, and, for a strong enough magnetic field $\vec{B}$, it does not influence the polarized background.
 However, the twin-skyrmion may gain energy by changing the helicities in the two layers by rotating the in-plane spin components, resulting in a negative helicity in the first and a positive helicity in the second layer in Fig.~\ref{fig:schematic}(d).
 The area of the skyrmion where the spins are pointing in the plane is also extended compared to Fig.~\ref{fig:schematic}(a) while retaining its circular shape.